Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 She's better than ever.

-And she's unstoppable, I think, is what we've learned.
+And she's unstoppable, I think is what we've learned.

 Agreed.

-Nothing can stop you.
+Nothing can stop me.

 Thank you, dude.

-Kona 2012.
+Kona, Kona 2012.

 Merging a few concepts there.